FAQs for Accessory Units and Renting

 • Living Areas- An IADU shall have living areas separate from the principal dwelling unit, including 1) a sleeping area; 2) a kitchen, including facilities to store, prepare and cook food; and 3) a bathroom, consisting of a toilet, a sink, and a bathtub or shower.

-• Parking- A single-family dwelling with an IADU shall provide at least one (1) paved off- street parking space for the IADU, in addition to the minimum required for the primary dwelling, measured a minimum of 9’x18’ and located behind the front setback link
+• Parking- A single-family dwelling with an IADU shall provide at least one (1) paved off- street parking space for the IADU, in addition to the minimum required for the primary dwelling, measured a minimum of 9’x18’ and located behind the front setback line.

 • No parking spaces may be located within the side yard setbacks adjacent to a street, except for within an approved driveway.